dunstall/wombat/README.md

 * Linux can handle atomic writes to files under 512(?) bytes

 TODO as part of log module have a method to send log to another node

+## TODO
+* For testing look into ducktape (see https://github.com/apache/kafka/tree/trunk/tests)